dribnet/purvs/README.md

 ## PS1 MDDN 242 2017

-### Coconut Clock
+### Abstracted Coconut Clock

-My initial idea was to have a coconut tree as my clock.
-I orginally had planned to use a photoshop image to make the tops and leaves of the trees however as linking an image would be harder and we haven't been taught this so far i decided to simplify and have a more abstract approach, using the colours as opposed to coding the tree itself.
-I have used the bars so that its counting down time as opposed to adding time kind of looking more at how much time you have left in the day.
+I have continued my abstraction of my initial idea to have a coconut tree as my clock.
+I decided to i didn't like the bars and my previous idea and liked the look of something circular, taking the idea of a coconut itself.
+The three arcs are coloured based on a coconut, the green of the exocarp, the brown of the endocarp and the white of the inner flesh.
+I also added hands to give more of a classic clock look which i like.
+As opposed to putting numbers i wanted to keep it simple by just putting quarterly lines to break up the time abut further.
+I put little shadows just to give the clock a little more dimesion so it doesn't look so flat.